 FPC asserts that the type of information under columns J and K relates to the particular column on Form 423-2, 2A, or 2B to which the adjustment applies.
-The column justifications above for Form 423-2A, columns I and K, apply here.
+The column justifications above for Form 423-2A, columns I, apply here.
+The column justifications above also apply to the adjustments for those columns reported on Form 423-2C.